Campus partnerships, services & other information

 Our Campus Service Partnerships

-There are a few dining facilities on campus operated by Sodexho.
-The Hub Food Court is located in the Memorial Student Union Building.
+There are a few dining facilities on campus operated by Bon Appetit.
+The Hub Café and Hub Express is located in the Memorial Student Union Building.
 The Hub Café is a set price to enter for an all-you-care-to-eat meal.
-The Den Bistro and Convenience Store is located on the ground level of Longden Hall.
-The Den serves lunch, dinner, and late night food.
-The Duck serves food restaurant style and 2 West Bistro serves buffet-style design with hot and cold kiosks.
+The Den Bistro and Convenience Store is located on the lower level of Longden Hall.
+The Den Bistro serves lunch, dinner, and late night food.
+The Fluttering Duck serves food restaurant style and 2 West Bistro serves buffet-style design with hot and cold kiosks.
 The Duck and 2 West are located at The Inn at DePauw.

 Each student’s ID card provides access to the residence hall in which they live and is also used for the University meal plan.
 Replacement ID cards can be obtained from ID OneCard Office (located on the lower-level of the Memorial Student Union Building) during it’s regular hours.
 Lost or stolen IDs should be reported to Public Safety immediately to ensure the safety of your meal plan and your residence hall.

-Laundry rooms with coin/swipe card-operated washers and dryers are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
+Laundry rooms are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
 Buildings in Rector Village with laundry facilities are: Chabraja, Leis, Montgomery, Reese and Warne Halls.
 Residents of Holmberg and Strasma Halls will have access to the laundry facilities on the first floor of Reese Hall.
 Students residing in apartments and houses will have access to non-coin operated washers and dryers either within their unit or in Reese Hall.
 Each resident of a house or apartment with a washer and dryer will be charged $75 per semester for laundry use.
 Those without a washer and dryer will be charged $25 per semester for laundry use.
 DePauw University is not responsible for damages to or loss of clothes in the laundry rooms.
 Costs from damage done to the laundry facilities will be assessed to the residents of the appropriate group of students.
 For emergency repairs, please call Facilities Management at x4233.
 For non-emergency repairs, please submit a Maintenance Request (TMA) online by logging into E-services.